-The Manager is the company in charge of the evaluation of ESG selection criteria.
-The Manager uses ESG research provided by non-financial rating agencies.
+The Manager is the company in charge of the evaluation of sustainability selection criteria.
+It uses ESG research provided by non-financial rating agencies with international reputations.
 The Manager has its own internal ESG research capabilities, and ESG research provided by non-financial rating agencies is used as one source of information, among others.
-The Manager therefore also reserves the right to determine, on the basis of the information received, whether a company complies with the global ESG criteria, or whether it does not.
+The Manager therefore also reserves the right to determine, on the basis of the information received, whether a company complies with the global sustainability criteria, or whether it does not.